PeterSels/milp-logic/doc/README.txt

 (3) the resulting C++ code generating MILP model with this MilpLogic API more readable.

-(4) If you want you can also see the scalability tests in milpLogicSortingNetworkOptimizer as a solver benchmark.
+(4) If you want, you can also see the scalability tests in milpLogicSortingNetworkOptimizer as a solver benchmark.
 For these milpLogicSortingNetworkOptimizer models, some solvers solve these models in significantly lower time than others ...